-If the sellers says “no”, alarm bells should be ringing and you may be looking at an unroadworthy car.
+If the seller says “no”, alarm bells should be ringing and you may be looking at an unroadworthy car.
 If you suspect the owner has something to hide, don’t buy the car.

 Especially on online auctions, find out why the original owner is selling.
-It’ll give you a better idea on how reliable the car is.
+It’ll give you a better idea of how reliable the car is.

-With end of financial year upon us, tempting finance offers are likely to make a cameo appearance.
+With the end of the financial year upon us, tempting finance offers are likely to make a cameo appearance.

 These seemingly dream deals can become quite expensive after delving into the nuts and bolts of the deal.